The Python Packaging Hell: Files Everywhere (4 / 7)

 are at the root of the project and not in the same folder as the code,

-.
+we use MANIFEST.in.
 This umpteenth file comes, properly,

 with its own syntax and its own commands.